xijiang/pop-simulation/README.md

 | Argument | V_p h2 |
 | Compilation | g++ -O2 -o trdgpt trdgpt.cpp|

-* Note: this need to be rewrited as it didn't consider inbreeding, where the Mendelian sampling error is smaller by a factor of $(1 - \bar{F})$.
+* Note: this need to be rewrited as it didn't consider inbreeding, where the Mendelian sampling error is smaller by a factor of (1 - \bar{F}).
 * Using A matrix Cholesky decomposition is safer.
 * Using QTLs can also avoid such problems.